adamnemecek/WebMIDIKit/README.md

 ### What's MIDI

 [MIDI](https://en.wikipedia.org/wiki/MIDI) is a standard governing music software and music device interconnectivity.
 It lets you make music by sending data to applications and devices.
+It's currently implemented in Chrome, Firefox, Opera

 ### What's WebMIDI